István Várdai

 Show More

-Following success on the competitions circuit, including first prizes at the 2014 ARD International Music Competition and at the 2008 Geneva International Music Competition, István Várdai served on the jury of the International Tchaikovsky Competition in 2019.
+Following success on the competition circuit, including first prizes at the 2014 ARD International Music Competition and at the 2008 Geneva International Music Competition, István Várdai served on the jury of the International Tchaikovsky Competition in 2019.
 He has been teaching at University of Music and Performing Arts Vienna where he succeeded the late Heinrich Schiff in the role, and where he himself studied in 2005.
 István Várdai plays on ‘Ex du Pré-Harrell’ Stradivari made in 1673, previously played by Jacqueline du Pré.

 “The solo part has often been declared unplayable, and so it is, except in the case of an artist so prodigiously gifted as Várdai, who delivered the greatest performance in a concerto I have ever witnessed.
 His virtuosity at the cello defied belief, and left the audience rubbing its eyes and shaking its heads in wonder.
 Difficulties were not overcome, they were atomized.
 He negotiated Prokofiev’s extravagant demands with careless ease, never losing his focus on the emotional and intellectual purpose of the music.
 As thrilling as his execution was of the work’s many virtuoso passages, it was his rendition of the rapturous lyricism at the heart of the second movement that sticks most stubbornly in the memory, never to be dislodged.”